Randy Hughes

-James Randell Hughes (born April 3, 1953) is a former American football safety who played six seasons in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Oklahoma and was drafted in the fourth round of the 1975 NFL Draft.
+James Randell Hughes (born April 3, 1953) is an American former professional football player who was a safety for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was selected in the fourth round of the 1975 NFL draft.

-Early years
+Early life

-Hughes played football at Tulsa Memorial High School (wearing lucky #13 jersey), where he was chosen by the Tulsa World newspaper as the Prep Player of the Year, becoming the first defensive back to ever win the award.
+Hughes attended Tulsa Memorial High School.
+He was a defensive back and wore lucky #13 jersey.
+As a senior, he was chosen by the Tulsa World newspaper as the Prep Player of the Year, becoming the first defensive back to ever win the award.

+College career

+Hughes accepted a football scholarship from the University of Oklahoma.
+He was a safety and wore jersey #19.

-In 1973, he earned the starting strong safety position for the University of Oklahoma and wore #19, leading the team in interceptions (5) and being named All-Big Eight.
+As a junior in 1973, he earned the starting strong safety position for the University of Oklahoma, leading the team in interceptions (5) and being named All-Big Eight.

-In 1974 he played a key role against the University of Nebraska, when he intercepted three passes and had 11 tackles in a 28–14 victory.
+As a senior in 1974, he played a key role against Nebraska, when he intercepted three passes and had 11 tackles in a 28–14 victory.
 It was the team's second straight Big Eight championship, en route to an undefeated season and the National Championship.
 As a senior, he was named All-Big Eight, first-team All-American, National Football Foundation National Scholar-Athlete, GTE/CoSIDA Academic All-American and also played in the Senior Bowl.

-He finished his career after being a part of three Big Eight Conference titles, one National Championship, finishing fourth in school history with 14 career interceptions and tying the record for passes broken up in a season with 12 (1974).
-In 1979, he was voted to the seventies All-Decade Big Eight Team and in 1995 to the All-Time Big Eight Team.
+Hughes finished his career after being a part of three Big Eight Conference titles, one National Championship, finishing fourth in school history with 14 career interceptions and tying the record for passes broken up in a season with 12 (1974).

+In 1979, he was voted to the seventies All-Decade Big Eight Team.
+In 1995, he was named to the All-Time Big Eight Team.